kiratech/labs/Workshops/AI/04-Agents-and-RAG/README.md

 Every prompt, tool invocation, and intermediate output is logged as part of a run tree.
 This enables:
 - Step-by-step replay of agent decisions.
-- Comparison of behaviors when using different knowledge bases (“good” vs “bad” policies).
+- Comparison of behaviors when using different knowledge bases ("good" vs "bad" policies).
 - Root-cause analysis when responses differ or fail.

 LangSmith effectively transforms the system into a transparent and auditable workflow, where each reasoning path and retrieved chunk can be inspected.